-School dismisses at 3:00 p.m. for grades Y5-4 and 3:30 p.m. for grades 5-8 and their younger siblings.
-In the interest of teacher's preparation time, parents are asked to pick up their children immediately at dismissal and no later than 3:45 p.m.
-Siblings or carpoolers of any after school program participants (sports, drama, band, tutoring, etc.) must be picked up at their dismissal time.
-Staff members or coaches are not responsible for students that are not picked up.
+School dismisses at 3:00 p.m.
+In the interest of students' safety and teachers' preparation time, parents are asked to pick up their children immediately after dismissal and no later than 3:25 p.m.
+Morning Young Five kindergarten students should be picked up by 11:30 a.m.